Prose2Poem: The Blessing of Transformers in Translating Prose to Persian Poetry: Experiments Results

-As indicated in Table \ref{tab:mainResult}, we experimented with Initial Translation (IT) and Final Translation (FT) approaches in different settings.
-Primarily, we trained Encoder-Decoder models on our parallel corpus for 13 epochs and an embedding dimension of 256 to directly solve our problem.
-However, such architectures get entangled a in low-resource setting, where scarce data prevent deep learning models from generalizing and thus result in relatively poor Semantic Affinity, BLEU, and ROUGE results.
-In contrast, heuristically-aided FT models (models 4-11) indirectly face the problem through first acquiring stylistic and poetic infrastructure of novel couplets/hemistichs using \(h\) alongside pretrained MLMs and the Beam Search algorithm to generate a final poem.
-To do so, we pretrained different BERT variations for 5 epochs on the Ganjoor dataset using experimentally obtained values of 0.40 and 0.15 mask token ratios in couplet (c) and hemistich-level (h) MLMs.
-Experimentally, there seems to be a substantial positive correlation between the presence of a poeticness-aware heuristic and a hemistich-level pretrained MLM.
-However, such unique tasks cannot be simply evaluated by automatic metrics, and more intelligence is needed for our purpose \cite{han2018machine}.
+As indicated in Table \ref{tab:mainResult}, we experimented with different Initial Translation (IT) and Final Translation (FT) approaches.
+According to the first three rows, seq2seq architectures suffer in low-resource settings where scarce data prevents them from generalizing, which leads to poor semantic affinity, BLEU, and ROUGE scores.
+In contrast, heuristically-aided FT models (rows 4 to 11) have overcome the data scarcity challenge by exploiting monolingual data and quality-control heuristics.
+A manifestation of this is witnessed when transitioning from IT to FT approaches, where scores have improved significantly.
+Generally, the combination of H and ROBERTA (rows 7 and 11) has yielded relatively higher scores among BLEU and ROUGE metrics in both couplet and hemistich levels.
+While couplet-level approaches such as \(h\) + BERT and \(h\) + ALBERT have achieved better results in terms of semantic affinity and perplexity.
+However, such unique tasks cannot be simply evaluated by automatic metrics, and more intelligence is needed for this purpose \cite{han2018machine}.

 Following the work of \citet{van-de-cruys-2020-automatic}, we asked a group of professionals (P) and non-professionals (NP) to annotate leading approaches' generated poems by their \textit{Fluency} (F), \textit{Coherence} (C), \textit{Meaningfulness} (M), \textit{Poeticness} (PO), and \textit{Translation Quality} (T) from 1 to 5.
-Additionally, we asked the professionals to penalize generated poems on a range of 1 to 3 in which the model was less creative and tended to replicate previous literature.
-As shown in Table \ref{tab:mainHuman}, leading MLMs, performed considerably better than Transformer-based Encoder-Decoder models in most metrics.
+The professionals were further asked to rate the generated poems on a scale of 1 to 3 based on how much they replicated previous literature and how unoriginal they were.
+As shown in Table \ref{tab:mainHuman}, leading MLMs, performed considerably better than transformer-based Encoder-Decoder models in most metrics.

 \bgroup \arraystretch{1}

 \egroup